rancher/charts/charts/magento/v1.0.1/app-readme.md

 ## Introduction

-This chart bootstraps a [Magento](https://github.com/bitnami/bitnami-docker-magento) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-It also packages the [Bitnami MariaDB chart](https://github.com/kubernetes/charts/tree/master/stable/mariadb) which is required for bootstrapping a MariaDB deployment as a database for the Magento application.
+This chart bootstraps a [Magento](https://github.com/bitnami/bitnami-docker-magento) deployment and includes the [Bitnami MariaDB chart](https://github.com/kubernetes/charts/tree/master/stable/mariadb) to serve as the database backend for the Magento application.